-ESIGate
+ESIGate | Linagora

-ESIGate is an open‑source software of the reverse proxy and web‑application integrator type, designed to dynamically assemble HTML fragments originating from different systems.
-It is mainly used to create unified portals, optimise performance via block caching (Edge Side Includes, ESI), and facilitate the composition of homogeneous interfaces across several heterogeneous back‑ends.
+ESIGate is an open‑source software of the reverse proxy and web‑application integrator type, designed to dynamically assemble HTML fragments coming from different systems.
+It is mainly used to create unified portals, optimise performance via block caching (Edge Side Includes, or ESI), and facilitate the composition of homogeneous interfaces across several heterogeneous back‑ends.

 What problems does ESIGate solve?